 We launched with a free screening of The Artist, kindly facilitated by a grant from Bromley Arts Council, on 26 September 2012.
 The main film was preceded by a Buster Keaton short film, Backstage, accompanied live by Laurence Panter on the grand piano.
 Over 330 people attended and we haven’t looked back since.

-Status: FILMBOX Community Cinema is a fully-constituted members’ cinema club/film society but most of our screenings are also open to the public.
+Status: FILMBOX Community Cinema is a fully-constituted members’ cinema club but most of our screenings are also open to the public.
 It is a ‘not-for-profit’ self-funded venture, independently co-run by staff, parent and 6th form student volunteers from Langley Park School for Boys, together with local residents in the London Borough of Bromley, Kent/SE London.

 We are informally associated with, but not administered or funded by, Langley Park School for Boys and are very grateful for the support and encouragement provided by many members of the School community.
 We pay venue/ equipment/ duty manager hire to Langley Park Centre for the Performing Arts for all of our events.

-Our surplus funds go to further FILMBOX’s aims as well as occasionally to national and local charities, including LPSB.
+Our surplus funds go to further FILMBOX’s aims as well as occasionally to national and local charities.
 We have a committee, a constitution, are registered with HMRC and our accounts are independently verified.
-We also pay licences to screen our films, to film distribution companies, such as Filmbank Distribution and MPLC, and we abide by BBFC classification.
+We also pay licences to screen our films, to film distribution companies, such as Filmbank Distribution, Cinema for All and MPLC, and we abide by BBFC classification.

 FILMBOX was a twinkle in the eye of Vivienne Clark (a Film Studies teacher at LPSB and writer on film/media) when the new school building programme was announced, which grew into a bright projector beam-sized ray of light when she first saw the little studio theatre in Studio 609 in March 2012.
-She is very fortunate to have had the help of Sarah Niblock (who stepped down from the committee in March 2019), in many essential roles, since the start and they are both very grateful to all the teams who have helped to create and run FILMBOX, past and present.
+She was very fortunate to have had the help of Sarah Niblock (who stepped down from the committee in March 2019), in many essential roles, since the very start and they are both very grateful to all the teams who have helped to create and run FILMBOX, past and present.
 Our original logo was designed in 2012 by Sarah Wickings, an A-level Graphics student at Langley Park School for Boys.